mbest1813/documentation/v2/clickstream/destinations/kenshoo-pixel.md

 [Learn more about Kenshoo Infinity Tag](https://kenshoo.com/infinity-tag-pr/)

-## Getting Started with Kenshoo and Astronomer Clickstream
+## Getting Started with Kenshoo and MetaRouter

 ### Kenshoo Side

 All you'll need from Kenshoo is your `Acount Id`.
-Once you have this code, copy it to your clipboard and head over to your [Astronomer dashboard](app.astronomer.io)
+Once you have this code, copy it to your clipboard and head over to your [MetaRouter dashboard](app.metarouter.io)

-### Astronomer Side
+### MetaRouter Side

 Once on our app, go ahead and add Kenshoo Infinity Pixel as a destination for your preferred source.
 Give the connection a unique name and paste both your `Account Id` and `Server Id` where prompted.